The Five Secrets To keeping Calm When Hosting Christmas Dinner.

 "If Plan A isn't working, I have Plan B, Plan C, and even Plan D."

-We don't want to sound like party poppers, but you should know that it is very likely that Everything we wrote above (hereafter: "Plan A") will not go as planned.
+We don't want to sound like party poppers, but you should know it's very likely that everything we wrote above (hereafter: "Plan A") will not go as planned (To say the least...).

 Just as the late Murphy claimed: